 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I, too, would like to thank all the municipal councillors and mayors that have put their names forward to date.
 It provides me an opportunity to also highlight around the upcoming municipal elections this fall.
-I wish all mayors and/or councillors seeking re-election to put their names forward and make a difference for their communities.
+I wish all mayors and/or councillors seeking reelection to put their names forward and make that difference for their communities.

-We work with each council periodically and as and when requested to ensure that councillors and mayors properly know their roles and responsibilities and have those processes in place to ensure that they can conduct their meetings efficiently and effectively.
+In terms of orientation and training for new....
+We work with each council periodically, as and when requested, to ensure that councillors and mayors properly know their roles and responsibilities and have those processes in place to ensure that they can conduct their meetings efficiently and effectively.
 Mr. Speaker, we are trying to include different ways around those roles and responsibilities to enhance this support.
 In working with the Municipal Training Organization, for example, if there is any updated information that is relevant to our communities and hamlets, we will be sure to introduce those to hamlets as well.
 Thank you, Mr. Speaker.